MelSumner/emberConf-2018/README.md

 # emberConf-2018

+## notes
-* you'll need to install the fonts in the fonts folder (sorry, I tried to save with them embedded but it never seems to work)
+- you'll need to install the fonts in the fonts folder
+- The PDF version contains the notes too
+- the slideshow itself isn't very accessible at all- definitely recommend viewing the PDF instead.